-LAP-BAND Surgery Pre-Op Diet
+LAP-BAND® Surgery Pre-Op Diet

 The purpose of a pre-surgery diet is to:

-- Reduce body fat around the stomach and liver, as well as shrink the liver itself.
+- Shrink the size of the liver.
 If the liver is too large, the surgery may have to be postponed.

 - Improve surgical outcomes and recovery.
 By reducing fatty triglycerides from around the liver and spleen, it can reduce potential surgical bleeding.